 Alex Laing is much in demand as an orchestral leader and director.
 He is founder and artistic director of the Darwin Ensemble Chamber Orchestra (DECO), which is entering its tenth season and is receiving increasing acclaim.
 He is also a chamber musician and recitalist.
-Recent performances include piano trios by Brahms, Schubert and Beethoven; oboe quartets by Mozart and Britten and Messiaen’s Quartet for the End of Time.
+Recent performances include piano trios by Brahms, Schubert and Beethoven; oboe quartets by Mozart and Britten, Messiaen’s Quartet for the End of Time and Stravinsky’s The Soldier’s Tale.

 Alex began his musical education at the Edinburgh Academy and at St. Mary’s Music School where he studied violin with Warren Jacobs and worked closely with Lord Menuhin.
 A graduate of Cambridge University and of the Birmingham Conservatoire, Alex studied violin with Jacqueline Ross, Peter Thomas and Michael Bochmann.
 At Cambridge, he held the prestigious Instrumental Award, which led to master classes with The Endellion String Quartet.